fresher96/Counting-Eye-Blinks-in-Video-Stream/README.md

-# Counting Eye Blinks in a Video Stream
+# Counting Eye Blinks in Video Stream
 Python notebook that detects eye blinks of a person in a video stream using dlib and opencv.